OLGON92/my-portfolio/README.md

 ## Description

 _{This is a portfolio of my projects thus far.
-I plan to improve on this page as time progresses.}_
+I plan to improve on this page as time progresses.
+Here is a [link](https://olgon92.github.io/my-portfolio/) to my portfolio on GitHub Pages.}_

 ## Setup/Installation Requirements